 The doctorate's organisational structure is based on a structured, identified and defined teaching and administrative team.
 Governance of the doctorate has to be identified and to involve doctoral student representatives.
 The doctorate has material and human resources.
 Student recruitment methods are clearly defined, transparent.
-The recruitment of PhD students in Pharmacognosy is low until now.
+The recruitment of PhD students in Pharmaceutical Microbiology is low until now.
 Doctoral students recruited have the appropriate conditions for preparing their doctorate.
 The governance of the doctorate and internal quality assurance mechanisms can be improved to help the doctorate to develop.

-Area 2-1: Effective organization and management is in place for the doctorate
+Area 2-1: Effective organization and management is in place for the doctorate information about management is provided.

-The doctorate's organisational structure is based on structured teaching and administrative team.
-The role and responsibilities of faculty members are well defined.
-Appropriate organograms, with ACEPRD code for the roles and responsibilities of academic staffs, the roles and responsibilities of faculty, and administrative staffs.
-No information about management has been provided.
 The least qualified academic staff is senior Lecturer.
 Others are Professors with relevant knowledge in the courses allocated to them.
 Academic experts from national and regional partners are also engaged in lecturing.
 Duration of programme is defined with a minimum of 36 months and a maximum of 60 months.
 Candidates registered for the PhD degree will attend and participate in workshops on research techniques and methodology in the field of specialization offered in the Department and approved by the supervisor.
-All PhD students enrolled in the Center's PhD programs will undertake a 1-month internship at an industry related environment after the first 6 months, and their PhD thesis research in the different Departments of the Centre.
-However the detailed information regarding all PhD students is not provided.
-For example, the total number of PhD students in Pharmacognosy is 5 but the thesis research title is provided only for 3.
+All PhD students enrolled in the Center's PhD programs will undertake a 1month internship at an industry related environment after the first 6 months, and their PhD thesis research in the different Departments of the Centre.
+However, the detailed information regarding all PhD students is not provided.
+For example, the total number of PhD students in Pharmaceutical Microbiology is 2 but the thesis research title is not provided.